-The rectilinear concrete frame buildings are similar in design approach, with A2 slightly longer than B2.
+The pair of rectilinear concrete frame buildings are similar in design approach, with A2 slightly longer than B2.
 Four storeys high, they feature three above-ground levels, with their third floors double-height.
 The buildings face north-east and are sited on the main route through the Design District, one at each end of the central square.

 Whitby Wood is providing civil and structural engineering for the whole District, plus geotechnical engineering with collaborator Wood Thilsted, so an efficient approach to foundation design and buried services has been possible.
 Vibro piling is used generally, as it minimises arisings, depth of foundations and interaction with buried obstructions.
 The latter include the proposed Silvertown road tunnel, the protection zone for which is partly under B2.
 Co-ordination with Transport for London has ensured that the piles do not affect tunnel loadings.